yannick-t/probabilistic_forecasting_of_energy_time_series_using_deep_learning/README.md

 # Probabilistic Forecasting of Energy Time Series Using Deep Learning
-Repository for master's thesis "Probabilistic Forecasting of Energy Time Series Using Deep Learning" by Yannick Tanner.
+Repository for master's thesis "Probabilistic Forecasting of Energy Time Series Using Deep Learning".

 Copyright and Licence information for the code adapted from other sources can be found in the respective files as comments.